calikasten/siri-shortcuts/README.md

 Suggests a random cocktail to make based on dictionary of drinks (manually pre-determined based on available ingredients).

 [Ween Watch 2.0](https://github.com/calikasten/siri-shortcuts/blob/main/Ween%20Watch%202.0.shortcut) <br>
+ARCHIVED.
 Log activies for your wiener dog to keep track of their food, business, and exercise.
 Version 2.0 sends a POST request to the Airtable API to create new record in shared Airtable database.